-OGX-427 is product candidate that, in pre-clinical experiments, inhibits production of Hsp27, a cell survival protein found at elevated levels in many human cancers, including prostate, lung, breast, ovarian, bladder, renal, pancreatic, multiple myeloma and liver cancer.
-Many anti-cancer therapies are known to further elevate Hsp27 levels.
+OGX-427 is our product candidate that is designed to inhibit production of heat shock protein 27, or Hsp27, a cellsurvival protein expressed in many types of cancers including prostate, bladder, breast and non-small cell lung cancer.
+Hsp27 expression is stress-induced, including by many anti-cancer therapies.
 For example, Hsp27 levels increased four-fold in prostate cancer patients after treatment with chemotherapy or hormone therapy.
-Increased levels of Hsp27 in some human cancers are associated with metastases, poor prognosis and resistance to radiation or chemotherapy.
+Overexpression of Hsp27 is thought to be an important factor leading to the development of treatment resistance and is associated with metastasis, negative clinical outcomes in patients with various tumor types.

-A number of pre-clinical studies conducted by the Vancouver Prostate Centre and others have shown that inhibiting the production of Hsp27 in human prostate, breast, ovarian, pancreatic and bladder tumor cells sensitizes the cells to chemotherapy.
-These preclinical studies have shown that reducing Hsp27 production induces tumor cell death in prostate, breast, non-small cell lung, bladder and pancreatic cancers, and indicates that reducing Hsp27 production sensitizes prostate tumor cells to hormone ablation therapy.
+A number of pre-clinical studies conducted by the Vancouver Prostate Centre and others have shown that reducing Hsp27 production induces tumor cell death in prostate, non-small cell lung, bladder, and pancreatic cancer cells and suggest that reducing Hsp27 production sensitizes prostate tumor cells to hormone ablation therapy.
+These preclinical studies have also shown that inhibiting the production of Hsp27 in human prostate, bladder, lung, breast, ovarian and pancreatic tumor cells sensitizes the cells to chemotherapy.